 How should I use quotations in academic writing?

-This is the second of three lessons about Quoting.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Quoting.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss three situations in which quotations should be used

 – Explore two important aspects of quotation creation

 – Provide examples of how quotations should be punctuated in both British and American English

 Before you begin reading...